DerReparator/Assembler-for-Brookshear-Machine/README.md

 | 0xA | R0X      |    ROTATE-RIGHT R, X |
 | 0xB | RXY      |    JUMP XY, R |
 | 0xC | 000     |    HALT |

+### Further Hints

+1. A comment begins with a semicolon ';' and includes all of the remaining line

 ## To-Do